An Elementary but Logical Approach to Integration: Complex Functions

 \begin{Example} The complexification $S_\C(\R^d) = S(\R^d) + i S(\R^d)$ is a complex lattice and the volume integral on $S^1(\R^d)$ is therefore complex-linearly extended to a functional $I: S_\C(\R^d) \to \C$ and then further to

 so that $|I_\updownarrow(f)| \leq I_\updownarrow(|f|)$ for $f \in S_\uparrow(\R^d) \cap S_\downarrow(\R^d) + i S_\uparrow(\R^d) \cap S_\downarrow(\R^d)$. \end{Example}

-When $d=1$, definite and indefinite integrals as well as improper integrals are extended to complex-valued functions by replacing $S_\uparrow(\R) \cap S_\downarrow(\R)$ with its complexifications in such a way that the fundamental theorem of calculus remains valid.
+When $d=1$, definite and indefinite integrals as well as improper integrals are extended to complex-valued functions by replacing $S_\uparrow(\R) \cap S_\downarrow(\R)$ with its complexifications in such a way that the fundamental theorem of calculus and the continuity of Laplace transform remain valid.